 At Southwood we want our children to explore, find out and make sense of the world around them.
 Science builds upon children’s natural fascination with the world in which they live.
 This fascination is developed through first hand exploration which fosters curiosity, critical reflection, co-operation and problem solving.
 Scientific learning at Southwood allows the children to develop and apply scientific skills and develop an understanding of the environment and the world in which we live.

-Mrs Hardy, Science Leader
+Mrs Walker, Science Leader

 Science is taught in half termly blocks in Key stage 1.
 The science topics are often linked closely with other aspects of the curriculum.
 Overarching the science topics is a longitudinal study which encompasses many of the blocks and makes full use of our wonderful grounds.